alinstein/Human-Identification-with-ECG--/README.md

 ## Getting Started

-The code for the project implemented using ADMM is in file "Code_ADMM_method.mat"

-In the file "Final Code.mat", you can find code for optimization using all the method such as ADMM, Proximal Point Algrithm and CVX.
+The code for the project implemented using ADMM is in file "Code_ADMM_method.mat" In the file "Final Code.mat", you can find code for optimization using all the method such as ADMM, Proximal Point Algrithm and CVX.

 Enter the values for the following varible before running the main program, default values are given in program:

-%Nopatient:             Number of patients
+Nopatient:             Number of patients
-%Nseg:                  Total number of training and testing segments for patients
+Nseg:                  Total number of training and testing segments for patients
-%ntr:                   Number of train segments for patients
+ntr:                   Number of train segments for patients
-%nte:                   Number of test segments for patients
+nte:                   Number of test segments for patients
-%K:                     Size of dictonary is d by K
-%st1,st2,st3:           Initial random states.
+K:                     Size of dictonary is d by K st1,st2,st3:           Initial random states.
-%d:                     Length of window used to create a local segment
+d:                     Length of window used to create a local segment
-% gp: number of samples a local segment differs from the next local segment.
+gp: number of samples a local segment differs from the next local segment.

 ### Results